Indigenous rights in Canada

 Impacts of industrial projects on women and children

-CFSC provides small grants to grassroots projects initiated by Indigenous Peoples or Quakers working with Indigenous Peoples that contribute to the self-empowerment of Indigenous Peoples.
-Quaker connection is useful, but not required.
-Grants are a maximum of $1,000.
-Find out more about CFSC’s grants.
+CFSC provides small grants to grassroots projects initiated by Indigenous peoples that contribute to their self-empowerment.
+Find out more.
 Below is an example of one of our project grants.